This piece was co-authored with Lara Zakaria.

-Raw mushrooms contain a naturally occurring chemical called agaritine.
+Raw button mushrooms (Agaricus bisporus) contain a naturally occurring chemical called agaritine.
 Excessive consumption of this compound has been linked to increased risk of cancer.
 However, storage and cooking have varying levels of impact.
-Cooking mushrooms (especially boiling or frying), refrigeration, or acidic conditions (such as during fermentation) reduce agaritine levels by 25 to 75 percent.
+Cooking button mushrooms (especially boiling or frying), refrigeration, or acidic conditions (such as during fermentation) reduce agaritine levels by 25 to 75 percent.

 The bottom line: The benefits of consuming mushrooms prepared properly are considered to outweigh any potential risk.